• Skip to primary navigation

 The Tower Garden alongside a south-facing wall does well, but even in hydroponics peppers do better for us in a greenhouse.

-To grow peppers in an open garden in a cold climate is not worth it.
+To grow peppers in an open garden in a cold climate is often not worth it.
 If growing in soil, they do best in a greenhouse.

 Growing peppers in cold climate

-Even in raised beds in a sheltered location, they do not grow well as the picture above shows from a local demonstration garden.
+Even in raised beds in a sheltered location, they do not grow well as the picture above shows a local demonstration garden.
 The fruit did set, but it is still very small even at the end of the season.

-Note, I’m aware that your summer is probably at least a few degrees warmer than our area.
+Note, I’m aware that your summer is probably at least a few degrees warmer than in our area.
 If your night temperature does not fall regularly below 10C (50F), you might have better results growing peppers outside.
 Just know, peppers are heat-loving plants.

 However, peppers do not tolerate too much direct sunlight on the fruit.
 If there are not enough leaves to cover the fruit, give it some shade with a shade cloth.